wivizhang/EarthMarker/README.md

 Authors: Wei Zhang*, Miaoxin Cai*, Tong Zhang, Yin Zhuang, and Xuerui Mao
 * The authors contributed equally to this work.

 ## :mega: News
-- [2024.01.02]: We are opening up the entire dataset to the public! :fire:
+- [2024.01.02]: The entire dataset is being uploaded, expected to be completed within a week! :fire:
 - [2024.12.22]: EarthMarker has been accepted to [IEEE TGRS](https://ieeexplore.ieee.org/document/10817639). 🎉
 * [2024.07.19]: The paper for EarthMarker is released [arxiv](https://arxiv.org/abs/2407.13596).